Noel: This author idealizes Copernicus, turning him into some larger-than-life hero.

 with mathematical simplicity.

-you boldly suggested
+you boldly suggested we're sandwiched

 Today your insights are widely admired

-and books, buildings, satellites,
+& books, buildings, satellites,

 Whenever people think creatively

-or scientists challenge accepted beliefs
+or challenge accepted beliefs